neuralmagic/deepsparse/examples/huggingface-transformers/README.md

 ```
 ## DeepSparse Pipeline Example

-The DeepSparse-HuggingFace pipeline integration provides a simple API
+The DeepSparse-Hugging Face pipeline integration provides a simple API
 dedicated to several tasks,
 following is an example using a pruned BERT model from the SparseZoo for
 Question-Answering task.
 The current version of the pipeline supports only